 Tilings are ways of covering a Euclidean space using compact, connected objects called tiles.
-A tiling of some Euclidean space will be denoted by the symbol \mathcal{T} .
+A tiling of some Euclidean space will be denoted by the symbol $\mathcal{T}$ .
 I will give a very soft introduction to some concepts related to their study.
-The interested reader looking for in-depth treatment can consult any of the excellent introductions to the topic: [GS16, Rob04, Sad08, BG13].
+The interested reader looking for indepth treatment can consult any of the excellent introductions to the topic: Grünbaum and Shephard (2016); Arthur Robinson (2004) and Baake and Grimm (2013); Sadun (2008).
 There is also an excellent online resource with numerous examples, the Tilings Encyclopedia.

 1.1.
-Warmup: hierarchical tilings in two dimensions.
-The easiest way to visualize tilings are in two-dimensions.
+Warmup: hierarchical tilings in two dimensions

+The easiest way to visualize tilings is in two dimensions.
 Figure 1 has some local tiling designs for the floor, walls or ceiling in a room you may visit.
 It is easy to imagine tiling an infinite plane using the checkerboard pattern by extrapolating the periodic pattern indefinitely.
 What is harder to imagine is how to find a good rule to extrapolate the second image to a tiling of an infinite plane.
 Here is the good news: not only can the second pattern be extended indefinitely, but it can be done so that the resulting tiling, unlike the infinite checkerboard tiling, will have an aperiodic structure.
-By this I mean the following: there is no vector v such that if I translate the infinite tiling by this vector then the resulting tiling will be exactly the same as the one I started with.
+By this, I mean the following: there is no vector v such that if I translate the infinite tiling by this vector then the resulting tiling will be exactly the same as the one I started with.
 The checkerboard tiling obviously has such a vector.
 In fact, it has infinitely many vectors with this property.